iampriyatam/priyatam/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >-
+    text: >+
-      ## Hey I’m a developer.
-I’ve been born and raised in the world, and that’s
+      ## Hey I’m a WEB developer.
+I’ve been born and raised in Raxaul, and I'm
-      also where I’m based.
-I’m currently a free agent, ex-this, ex-that, ex-super big name.
-When I’m not coding, writing or creating, I eat cereals.
-I have a dog, check her out [@mygod](https://www.stackbit.com/).
+      based in New Delhi.
+I’m currently a free folk who develops some creative web applications, i managed a team of designers and developers in a startup called WBN Technologies.
+When I’m not coding, writing or creating, I travel.

     media:
       type: ImageBlock
       url: /images/photo.jpg